The burning question on everyone's minds is this: "do chickens pee?"

 Chicken poop surprisingly makes a fantastic fertilizer.
 This is due to the high amounts of nitrogen that occur in chicken excrement.

 The nitrogen actually comes from those uric acid crystals we talked about.
-Nitrogen is something that occurs in the urine of all mammals, and whilst the way chickens pee is different from most, they still have this.
+Nitrogen is something that occurs in the urine of all mammals, and whilst asking 'how do chickens pee?' and discovering the way chickens pee is different from most, they still have this.

 For your garden to fully reap the benefits of this chicken manure, it has to be composted first.
 After this has been done, you will have one of the most desired manures around, especially for those who want a thriving vegetable patch.